 Introducing this sport to the PDSSSC calendar means that there are alternate options for students to improve their wellbeing, demonstrate their majestic athleticism, personally develop competency in critical and creative thinking, capably manage themselves in social and sporting situations and to develop intercultural understanding whilst building a new Diocesan sporting community.
 All of these elements support the policy “ A Crown For Australia - Striving for the best in our sporting nation” recently released by the Australian Catholic Bishops Conference.

-Use the Term 1 School Holidays 14 - 15 April for an opportunity to upskill for employment outcomes and develop skills in your passion area.
-Limited spaces still available!
+Use the Term 2 School Holidays 7 - 8 July for an opportunity to upskill for employment outcomes and develop skills in your passion area.
+Limited spaces are available!